babalolajnr/radiant-minds-schools/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a project I created to ease the management of school activities for school administrators.
-It is still under active development and some features might not work properly yet
+Software for efficient school management.
+It is still under heavy development.

 ### Built With